All-staff emails are a blessing and a curse.

 An employee distribution list is a list of employee email addresses that are grouped together and behave like a single recipient.

-To use a distribution list means that you’re not inputting every single email address individually, which is great if you want to avoid reply-all drama.
+Sending to distribution lists means that individual email addresses don’t appear in the ‘To’ field, which is great if you want to avoid reply-all drama.

-The problem is that all-staff employee distribution lists aren’t targeted.
+But the problem is that all-staff employee distribution lists aren’t strategic.

-A targeted employee distribution list groups specific employees that share similar attributes, like a location or seniority level, so you can reach just the relevant employees.
+A more strategic approach is creating targeted employee distribution lists, which group specific employees that share similar attributes (like a location or seniority level) so you can reach only the relevant employees.

 There are lots of different kinds of distribution lists you could create based on your unique employee population.

-Heck, you could group together dog-lovers or brunettes if you really wanted to.
+Heck, you could group together dog-lovers or pescatarians if you really wanted to.
+Provided your HR team tracks dog-loving status, that is.
+(You never know.)

-This may seem like a no brainer, but having a separate list for each office location is pretty important.
-One of the most common complaints about all-staff emails we’ve seen is when communicators have to copy all staff to an email that is just about one location.
+This may seem like a no-brainer, but having a separate list for each office location is pretty important.

 The ability to target a specific city or group of office locations will enable you to reach only those employees in specific locations when needed, rather than communicating localized information to your entire all-staff list.

-2. Employee lists targeted at just leadership teams and managers
+3. Employee email lists targeted at leadership teams or managers

-3. Employee lists grouped by job function or department
+4. Employee email lists grouped by job function or department

 The experience that employees have in your organization is inherently linked to the team or department they work in.